C2SP/C2SP/BLAKE3.md

 processing.

-BLAKE3 takes advantage of multi-thread and multi-core processing, as well as single-instruction multiple-data (SIMD) instructions of modern processor architectures.
+BLAKE3 takes advantage of multi-thread and multi-core processing, as well as the single-instruction multiple-data (SIMD) features of modern processor architectures.

 At the time of its publication, BLAKE3 was demonstrated to be